Yogsther/robotics-simulator/README.md

 ### About

 There are two types of robots, normal - light loving robots (R) and light hating robots (H).
 There are light sources (L) and fuel stations (B).
+Once a robot goes below the fuel threshold it will seek a fuel station and ignore light conditions.
+When they need to fuel, the robot will stick itself to a fuel station and stay there while refueling to max capacity.

+Robots can walk diagonally but they wont walk through eachother or other items.

 Check out options.cfg for more information on behavior.

+### About the code

+#### Options.cpp

+Options will read the options.cfg file.
+It's a custom written reader that supports comments with '#', spaces and extra line breaks.

+A new option can be added with a (string)OPTION_NAME: (int)VALUE (linebreak) Then to read it in the code, create and Options object, and use options.get("OPTION_NAME");

+#### Block.cpp

+The map is built out of blocks, each block contains an item value, the distance to nearest fuel station and the light value

+#### Map.cpp

+The map class contains a matrix of blocks.
+One of the most important parts of Map is the bake method.
+It will calculate all distances and light values and save them, since all of those values are static.

+It also has a summon feature for spawning items at random positions that prevents overlapping.

+#### Robot.cpp

+The robots decide where to go next by using the evaluateMove system.
+All possible 8 moves (up, down, left, right and diagonal) are evaluated and given a score.
+Then one with highest score is chosen.
+If it's tie between moves, the direction of the robot will be prioritize.
+If multiple options are equally good, but the direction move is not as good, a random move from the best ones will be chosen.

+The evaluation method takes into account: light values, if the robot has been there before (trail) and distance to fuel station (if below threshold).

+Since the robots are not stored inside the map (only stations and light sources are) is a footprint system used.
+After every move, the robots footprint will be removed and reapplied in the new position.
+This allows the robots to see other robots since they only have access to the map.

 ## Robotar - Systembeskrivning (not up to date)